dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## Static file authorization

-The static file module doesn't provide authorization checks.
-Any files served by it, including those under *wwwroot*, are publicly available.
+The static file middleware doesn't provide authorization checks.
+Any files served by it, including those under *wwwroot*, are publicly accessible.
 To serve files based on authorization:

 * Store them outside of *wwwroot* and any directory accessible to the static file middleware **and**
-* Serve them through a controller action, returning a `FileResult` where authorization is applied
+* Serve them via a Razor Pages handler method (2.x only) or an MVC controller action.
+Return a [FileResult](/dotnet/api/microsoft.aspnetcore.mvc.fileresult) where authorization is applied.

 ## Enable directory browsing